moonad-archive/Formality-JavaScript/README.md

 ## Formality-JavaScript

-You can access the Wiki [here](https://github.com/moonad/Formality/wiki)
+You can access Formality's documentation [here](https://docs.formality-lang.org/en/latest/)

 This repository exports the following npm packages: